“I didn’t even know I was addicted. Until I tried to stop.”

-Gambling is one of the most insidious (proceeding in a gradual, subtle way, but with very harmful effects) of human vices (a practice, behavior, or habit generally considered immoral, sinful, criminal, rude, taboo, depraved, or degrading in the associated society), as it presents the illusion of easy money yet can quickly lead to financial ruin.
+Gambling is one of the most insidious (meaning it proceeds in a gradual, subtle way, but with very harmful effects) of human vices ( = a practice, behavior, or habit generally considered immoral, sinful, criminal, rude, taboo, depraved, or degrading in the associated society), as it presents the illusion of easy money yet can quickly lead to financial ruin.

 Gambling addiction—also known as pathological gambling, compulsive gambling or gambling disorder—is an impulse-control disorder.
 If you’re a compulsive gambler, you can’t control the impulse to gamble, even when it has negative consequences for you or your loved ones.

 As is true with other forms of addiction, many of the people affected by this disorder never seek or receive treatment for their condition.

 Fast facts about gambling

 - Gambling is a successful industry, because the house always wins.

 - The odds are NEVER in your favor whether it is poker, blackjack or anything else.

 - 20% of all gamblers in South Africa are at risk of becoming a problem gambler.